This blog has been updated to reflect Florida’s new permitless concealed carry law:

 Violating license laws, brandishing a weapon, or keeping a firearm improperly secured means you could face severe fines and even jail time.

 At Mike G Law, we see a lot of clients who are charged with weapon-related offenses.
-One of the most common questions our team hears is, “Can you carry a loaded gun in your car in Florida?”
+One of the most common questions our team hears is, “Can you keep a loaded gun in your car in Florida?”

 The answer to this is not as straightforward as it seems.
-To help eliminate some of the confusion around Florida’s gun laws and keeping loaded firearms in vehicles, the experts at Mike G answer your questions and explain the laws.
+To help eliminate some of the confusion around Florida gun laws and keeping loaded firearms in vehicles, the experts at Mike G answer your questions and explain the laws.

 Open Carry vs. Concealed Carry